diazgio/linkedin-skill-assessments-quizzes/vba/vba-quiz.md

 #### Q14.
 What is one way to duplicate a user form from one project into a different project?

-- [ ]
+- [ ] A

     1. Save and close the project with the existing user form.
     2. Click Insert > File.
     3. Browse to the location of the existing project.
     4. Right-click it and select the user-form you want to duplicate.

-- [ ]
+- [ ] B

     1. Open the existing user form in Desing Mode.
     2. Right-click the form and select Copy.
     3. Switch to the other project.
     4. Right-click Module and select Paste.

-- [ ]
+- [ ] C

     1. In the Project Explorer, right-click the user form and select Copy.
     2. Switch to the new project.
     3. Right-click UserForms and select Paste.

-- [x]
+- [x] D

     1. Open the existing user form in Design Mode.
     2. Click File > Export File.
     3. Switch to the other project.
     4. Click File > Import File.

 #### Q15.
 The recording of a macro in Word is likely to be an incomplete record of the user's actions.
 Why?